Canning Beef can be easy and even fun!

 Four Benefits of The easy way to Can Beef

 Perhaps you have purchased beef in bulk and you do not have enough freezer space to accommodate all that delicious beef.
 There is a solution besides buying another freezer, which I have done.
-But three deep freezers is enough for our family!
+But three deep freezers are not enough for our family!
 Why not try canning?
 Canning Beef is a great way to preserve the harvest without taking up freezer space.

 Canned beef is delicious.
 It is tender and favorable.
 It is one of my favorite ways to eat beef.
 Canned beef doesn’t even need seasoning.
 One of our favorite ways to eat canned beef is to open up a can, warm it up, and serve it over bread (for the children) and over a bed of sauteed greens for me.